 Prostitution is defined as engaging in sexual conduct with a person in exchange for money or an item of value such as food, drugs, shelter or clothing.
 Police use a variety of tactics to address prostitution, including having female officers pose as prostitutes or having undercover officers arrest people accused of soliciting a prostitute.
-If you have been arrested for a prostitution-related charge, contact a Mesa criminal defense attorney to discuss the charges you are facing and get a free evaluation of your case.
+If you have been arrested for a prostitution-related charge, contact an experienced Phoenix criminal defense attorney to discuss the charges you are facing and get a free evaluation of your case.

 The Firm has handled criminal cases at all stages of the criminal process, from pre-charge investigations to complex felony jury trials.
-Mr. Buckallew is committed to providing a thorough and aggressive defense for each and every client, including 1) Ensuring the client understands his/her rights, 2) Ensuring the client knows what to expect throughout the progression of the case, 3) Making sure that the client's Constitutional rights are not violated at any point throughout the criminal process, 4) Conducting a thorough investigation of the facts, evidence, witness interviews (including law enforcement and other relevant witnesses) and litigating pre-trial discovery issues, 5) Aggressive litigation of any relevant pre-trial motions, and, 6) Diligently pursuing all possible avenues leading towards a favorable and acceptable settlement in the case, including trial.Prostitution Attorney serving Phoenix, Scottsdale, Tempe & the Entire East Valley
+Mr. Buckallew is committed to providing a thorough and aggressive defense for each and every client, including 1) Ensuring the client understands his/her rights, 2) Ensuring the client knows what to expect throughout the progression of the case, 3) Making sure that the client's Constitutional rights are not violated at any point throughout the criminal process, 4) Conducting a thorough investigation of the facts, evidence, witness interviews (including law enforcement and other relevant witnesses) and litigating pre-trial discovery issues, 5) Aggressive litigation of any relevant pre-trial motions, and, 6) Diligently pursuing all possible avenues leading towards a favorable and acceptable settlement in the case, including trial.Prostitution Attorney serving Phoenix, Scottsdale, Tempe & the Entire Valley

 Getting convicted of soliciting a prostitute will result in not less than 15 days in jail if it’s your first offense, and not less than 180 days if it’s your fourth conviction.
 A fourth conviction also increases the charges from a class 1 misdemeanor to a class 5 felony, which can result in additional long-term consequences.